pcfe/ceph/doc/rbd/libvirt.rst

-Please note that when you create a VM with ``virt-install`` you may need to refresh your storage pool in ``virt-manager`` under *your hypervisor* / *Details* / *Storage* if you do not yet see the newly created disk(s)
+Please note that when you create a VM with ``virt-install`` you may need to refresh your storage pool in ``virt-manager`` under *your hypervisor* / *Details* / *Storage* if you do not yet see the newly created disk(s).

 Example xml of a VM using the above pool
 ========================================

-You may want to check if your VM configuration is using RBD, to do this use the ``virsh dumpxml`` command and look for the relevant disk definituion block.
+You may want to check if your VM configuration is using RBD, to do this use the ``virsh dumpxml`` command and look for the relevant disk definition block.

 ``virsh dumpxml rhel7.5-testmachine`` ::